Slashdot

 Brian Fagioli, writing for BetaNews: The uncertainty about Ubuntu has not deterred the Linux Mint team, however, as they are moving ahead with plans for version 18.2.
 While details about the upcoming version of the operating system are scarce, we have learned two important details.
 First, the code name for the OS will be 'Sonya,' and second, the distro will use LightDM as default display manager.

-Earlier version was named Serena (Score:1)
+Earlier version was named Serena (Score:2)

 SONYA WINS.
 FLAWLESS VICTORY.